 4. Where are all of these permissions at?

-- The resource consent has been approved (subject to a 15-day appeal period), the other permissions are all progressing with decisions expected by mid-year.
+- The resource consent has been approved, the other permissions are all progressing with decisions expected by mid-year.

 5. If the Porirua Adventure Park Partnership Ltd

 obtain all these permissions when could they open the park?

 - The developers advise that, subject to securing the consents and permissions, they plan to open the park in summer 2020.

 6. How much is the Porirua Adventure Park costing?

 - The Porirua Adventure Park is being funded by Porirua Adventure Park Limited Partnership and investors who are making an approximately $31 million investment in the Adventure Park.

 - The Council is not funding the Park development but has agreed to provide a $4 million bank guarantee for the Adventure Park depending on a number of conditions being met.
 Porirua Adventure Park Limited will pay Council rental for use of the land subject to a lease agreement being agreed by Council.
 The Council has previously had little revenue from the land proposed to be leased.

 8. If the lease is granted for the Adventure Park